singhanju12340/MyTeacher/content/Design/topics/deliveries/Flash Sale.md

 ---
 Creation Time: Monday, July 29th 2024
-Modified Time: Wednesday, January 8th 2025
+Modified Time: Tuesday, April 29th 2025
 ---

 A **Flash Sale System** allows a large number of users to purchase limited-stock items in a short period, often leading to high traffic and race conditions.
 The system must handle concurrency, scalability, and fairness effectively.